2B1Q

 Two-binary, one-quaternary (2B1Q) is a line code used in the U interface of the Integrated Services Digital Network (ISDN) Basic Rate Interface (BRI) and the high-bit-rate digital subscriber line (HDSL).
 2B1Q is a four-level pulse-amplitude modulation (PAM-4) scheme without redundancy, mapping two bits (2B) into one quaternary symbol (1Q).
+Symbol rate is half of data rate.

 A competing encoding technique in the ISDN basic rate U interface, mainly used in Europe, is 4B3T.

+Encoding

 To minimize error propagation, bit pairs (dibits) are assigned to voltage levels according to a Gray code, as follows:

 If the voltage is misread as an adjacent level, this causes only a 1-bit error in the decoded data.
 2B1Q code is not DC-balanced.
-Symbol rate is half of data rate.